Marcel van Hove

 It is a dance because no matter who steps on whose toes you keep on smiling and moving forward.
 You, as the person drawing, set small impulses that guide the group to draw the next line.

 I start this dance as a neutral facilitator in front of the whiteboard by drawing the first lines and boxes.
 From here both teams help each other.
 It is like they would shake hands and agree to dance together.
 (Shaking hands is what I learnt to do before you dance with someone.
 At least when I went to classical dance school more than 20 years ago.)

 Now, both teams throw great ideas at the whiteboard and create the picture on the wall to get “one shared understanding”.
 And whenever someone steps out of this agreement and steps on someone else’s toes you, as the visual facilitator says, “Thank you, let me park this here on the wall.”
 But you don’t cut off, this would disengage them from the dance.

 Back to the story and what happened next.
 We were standing in a half-circle in front of the board.
 We got the situation mapped out and very soon some people started creating ideas about what the reason for the misunderstanding could be.
 Then they grabbed their laptop, opened the screen and had a look at the data structure underneath and bang: They knew what the problem was.
 They solved it and released on the same day and by the way, at this point, they took over driver seat again and were in charge of the dance.

-So why were this interruption and drawing together so important?
+So why was this interruption and drawing together so important?
 I think the answer becomes obvious when you think about the options you have.
 You can either talk about the problem and document it and much later come to a meeting.
 But when you come to that meeting the problem has already become bigger then it actually is.
 The costs of delay have increased so that a lot of attention is on the topic.
 Additionally, you lost an opportunity to create a real connection between two awesome teams.